 - to do your work to the highest possible standard: the SMA provides training, information resources, a quarterly magazine, advice and helplines, mentoring and career development

-- to you as freelancer or employee around issues such as tax, contracts etc. as well as help finding work with the SMA's famous Freelist (updated every month since 1964), an exclusive deal with Spotlight for SMA members only, a 25%discount with Stage Jobs Pro, and jobs advertised on the members' area of this website.i
+- to you as freelancer or employee around issues such as tax, contracts etc. as well as help finding work with the SMA's famous Freelist (updated every month since 1964), an exclusive deal with Spotlight for SMA members only, a 25%discount with Mandy.com and jobs advertised on the members' area of this website.

 Can I join if I'm not a professional stage manager?

 - if you're in full-time education, or an apprentice join us as a student

 - If you have graduated (or are about to graduate) from a technical theatre or stage management vocational course at one of these colleges join our Graduate fast track

 - if you work in any capacity other than stage manager backstage, join us as an Associate

 - if you are an amateur stage manager, join us as an Associate

 - if you're looking to move into professional stage management, join us as an Associate